AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-03-30-ITS2-amplification-protocol.md

 # 7. Clean up (if required)

 If primer dimers are present or size specific clean up is required, see [this protocol](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/KAPA-bead-clean-up-protocol-for-removal-of-primer-dimers-from-PCR-product/) for more information.

+# 8. Information on library preparation and sequencing

+We conducted sequencing at the [URI RI-INBRE core facility](https://web.uri.edu/riinbre/mic/).
+The following information contains the protocols used for library preparation.

+The indices and adapters used are for the Nextera, Illumina Prep, and Illumina PCR Kits and are located at [Illumina's website here](https://support-docs.illumina.com/SHARE/AdapterSequences/Content/SHARE/AdapterSeq/Nextera/SequencesNextera_Illumina.htm).

+25 µL of each sample was then submitted to the RI-INBRE Molecular Informatics Core at the University of Rhode Island (Kingston, RI, USA) for the index PCR and sequencing.
+PCR products from the first round of PCR were cleaned with NucleoMag beads (Takara Bio, San Jose, CA, USA) and then visualized by agarose gel electrophoresis.
+A second round of PCR (50 ng of template DNA, 8 cycles) was performed to attach Nextera XT indices and adapters using the Illumina Nextera XT® Index Kit (Illumina, San Diego, CA, USA) and Phusion HiFi PCR master mix (New England Biolabs, Ipswich, MA, USA, Catalog #Cat #M0531S).
+PCR products from the second PCR were cleaned with NucleoMag beads and analyzed by agarose gel electrophoresis.
+Selected samples were confirmed on an Agilent BioAnalyzer DNA1000 chip (Santa Clara, CA, USA).
+Quantification was performed on all samples prior to pooling using a Qubit fluorometer (Invitrogen, Carlsbad, CA, USA), and the final pooled library was quantified by qPCR in a Roche LightCycler480 with the KAPA Biosystems Illumina Kit (Roche Sequencing, Indianapolis, IN, USA).
+Samples were sequenced on an Illumina MiSeq platform (Illumina, San Diego, CA, USA) using 2x300 bp paired-end sequencing at the RI-INBRE Molecular Informatics Core (University of Rhode Island, Kingston, RI, USA).

+The PCR protocols for the index and adapter PCR are below:

+Set up 1 50-µl reaction per sample:

+- 25 µl Phusion mastermix
+- 5 µl Nextera 7xx primer
+- 5 µl Nextera 5xx primer
+- 50 ng template DNA (or 7 ul)
+- H2O to 50 µl

+Perform PCR on thermal cycler:

+- 72°C for 3 minutes
+- 98°C for 30 seconds
+- 8-12 cycles of
+- 98°C for 10 seconds
+- 63°C for 30 seconds
+- 72°C for 3 minutes
+- Hold at 4°C

+The protocol for library preparation can be found on OSF [at the link here](https://osf.io/fq7ry).